github/codeql/docs/codeql/codeql-language-guides/advanced-dataflow-scenarios-cpp.rst

   void sink(int);
   int user_input();

-A regular dataflow query such as the following query
+A regular dataflow query such as the following query:

 .. code-block:: ql